Patrick4350/Patrick4350.github.io/README.md

-Certainly!
-Here's a short README template for your GitHub repository:

----

 # Weather App

 This is a simple weather web application that allows users to check the current weather conditions for a specified city.